psi4/psi4/doc/sphinxman/source/sapt.rst

    |PSIfour| SAPT code may show discrepancies of 0.01-0.10 kcal/mol in
    individual terms, particularly :math:`E_{exch}^{(11)}` and :math:`E_{exch}^{(12)}`.

+.. caution:: January 28th 2016, the default for all NAT_ORBS options
+   was changed to true.
+Hence the code now by default uses natural orbital truncation to speed up the evaluation of energy terms wherever possible, according to literature recommendations.

 Symmetry-adapted perturbation theory (SAPT) provides a means of directly computing the noncovalent interaction between two molecules, that is, the interaction energy is determined without computing the total energy of the